 In this case, a court will factor both these considerations into a decision on fault.
 They may determine you were 20% at fault for not paying full attention, but the restaurant was 80% at fault for the dangerous conditions on their premises.
 If your total damages were set at $20,000, you would actually only receive $16,000 in this case under the comparative fault rule.
 As we noted, if you’re determined to have at least 50% of the fault, your damages will likely drop to zero and you cannot collect any compensation.

 In car accident cases, on the other hand, things are very different.
 Utah is among many no-fault states, which means that after an accident, your insurance company will cover your medical expenses and lost income – even if you believe another party was at fault for the accident.

 Only in cases where your case meets a “serious injury” threshold can you hold the other driver liable, meaning this is the primary area our attorneys will look to help you prove.
 In these cases, you can step outside the no-fault system and file a liability claim.
 Our auto accident injury attorneys will help explain what meets the criteria for “serious injury” in your case.

-For more on airbag deployment, or to learn about any of our personal injury lawyer services, speak to the staff at the offices of William Rawlings & Associates LLC today.
+For more on Utah-specific personal injury regulations, or to learn about any of our personal injury attorney services, speak to the staff at the offices of William Rawlings & Associates today.